arcbtc/LNPoS/cases/3d printed/4 x 4 keypad/README.md

-# 3D Printed Cases for LNURLPoS
+# 3D Printed Cases for LNPoS

 These 3D print files will print a case for the LNURLPoS device